 Apple NeuralHash CSAM scanning

-The new system will automatically scan devices to identify if they contain photos featuring child sexual abuse before the images are uploaded to iCloud, with matches reported to the US National Centre for Missing and Exploited Children (NCMEC).
+An August 2021 Financial Times article revealed Apple's NeuralHash system would have automatically scanned devices to identify if they contain photos featuring child sexual abuse before the images are uploaded to iCloud.
+Matches were to be reported to the US National Centre for Missing and Exploited Children (NCMEC).

-The move, which has drawn considerable criticism, is seen to help law enforcement in criminal investigations but also to potentially open the door to more legal and government demands for user data.
+The plan had been seen as potentially helpful for law enforcement in criminal investigations, but critics feared it might open the door to unnecessary or disproprotionate legal and government demands for user data.

-The reaction persuaded Apple to delay the rollout of its CSAM detection system and child safety features.
-In December 2021, Apple deleted all reference to the system on its website.
+Widespread hostility persuaded Apple to delay the rollout of its CSAM detection system.
+The company deleted all reference to the plan on its website in December 2021, and publicly dropped the system a year later.

 Purpose: Detect child pornography